Visit a recycling or waste facility

 Food waste recycling - in your food caddy or red bin

 We take your food waste to an Anaerobic Digestion plant near Cassington, Oxfordshire.
 The waste food is broken down by bacteria and turned into biogas and liquid fertiliser.
 The biogas is a renewable source of electricity.
 The Cassington plant generates enough energy each year to power 4,200 homes.
 The liquid fertiliser is spread on local fields - naturally boosting crop yield.
 Find more information about recycling food waste.

 The video below explains the anaerobic digestion process in more detail.

 Garden waste - in your brown bin

-Garden waste is taken to Wallingford Compost Site just outside Oxford.
-All the garden waste is turned into compost in just a few short weeks.
-The compost is then spread on local fields helping to naturally boos crop yields.
+Garden waste is taken to Wallingford Compost Site just outside of Oxford.
+Garden waste is turned into compost in just a few short weeks.
+The compost is then spread on local fields helping to naturally boost crop yields.
 Find more information about recycling garden waste.

 This video explains the composting process in more detail

 Batteries and small electricals - on your bin lid

 Batteries that we collect are recycled at a specialist facility in the West Midlands.
 Small electrical items are broken down into their constituent materials and recycled at an electrical salvage facility in Berkshire.

 Rubbish - in your green bin or lilac sacks